14. Using INTERVAL Data

 const interval = oracledb.IntervalDS({});

-You can define the optional days
+You can define the optional days, hours, minutes, seconds, and

-Oracledb IntervalDS object with the days``and ``seconds
+Oracledb IntervalDS object with the days and seconds attributes set to

 2 and 40 respectively is shown below.
-This example is used in subsequent

 const data = new oracledb.IntervalDS({ days: 2, seconds: 40 });